 Guidelines for Contributors

 Published bi-monthly, Pennsylvania Angler & Boater (PAA&B), is the official fishing and boating magazine of Pennsylvania.
 As the Pennsylvania Fish & Boat Commission’s state agency publication, it is the voice of the Commonwealth concerning matters related to fishing and boating, and to protecting, conserving and enhancing the state's aquatic resources.
-PAA&B is a 64-page four-color self-cover with no advertising.
-Approximately, 80 percent of the magazine’s content is supported through contributions by non-Commission authors and photographers.
+PAA&B is a 64-page full-color periodical with no paid advertising.
+Approximately, 63 percent of the magazine’s content is supported through contributions.

 Here is a partial list of our needs: